QSCD

 In detail …

-Conformity assessments in accordance with the requirements of Regulation (EU) No 910/2014 can also be carried out for sub-services of a trust service in order to avoid repeated testing of sub-services used in different qualified trust services.
-One such service is, for example, the identification of natural persons, which is provided by an identification service provider.
-The successful conformity assessment of this sub-service can subsequently be used for the conformity assessment of a trust service, e.g. for the generation of qualified certificates for electronic signatures.
-The conformity assessment body of SRC supports the assessment of sub-services or so-called “modules”.
+Conformity assessments according to the requirements of Regulation (EU) No. 910/2014 can also be carried out for sub-services of a trust service to avoid repeated testing of sub-services used in various qualified trust services.
+One such service is, for example, the identification of natural persons, offered by an identification service provider.
+The successful conformity assessment of this sub-service can then be used for the conformity assessment of a trust service, e.g., for the creation of qualified certificates for electronic signatures.
+SRC’s conformity assessment body supports the assessment of sub-services or so-called “modules.”

 Conformity assessment for modules

-We support you in the conformity assessment in accordance with the requirements of Regulation (EU) No. 910/2014 of partial services (e.g. identification) and its organisation in order to enable the integration of the partial service into qualified trust services.
+We support you with conformity assessment according to the requirements of Regulation (EU) No. 910/2014 for sub-services (e.g., identification) and their organization, to enable the integration of the sub-service into qualified trust services.

 Trust services

-We support you in the qualification of your services and your organisation by the designated supervisory body.
-SRC carries out conformity assessments according to the requirements of Regulation (EU) No. 910/2014.
+We support you in qualifying your services and your organization through the approved supervisory body.
+SRC conducts conformity assessments according to the requirements of Regulation (EU) No. 910/2014.

 In detail …

-With the introduction of the eIDAS Regulation, European Union legislation has redefined the requirements for the qualified electronic signature, the digital replacement of the handwritten signature.
-In addition, the possibility of a qualified electronic seal has been created, with which the authenticity of sealed data can be proven to third parties by a company or organisation (legal entity).
-Services (trust services) can be established around the generation and use of qualified signatures and seals, which can be granted the status “qualified” after a successful conformity assessment.
+With the introduction of the eIDAS Regulation, the European Union’s legislation redefined the requirements for qualified electronic signatures, the digital equivalent of handwritten signatures.
+Additionally, the possibility of a qualified electronic seal was created, which allows the authenticity of sealed data by a company or organization (legal entity) to be proven to third parties.
+Services (trust services) can be established around the creation and use of qualified signatures and seals, which can be granted “qualified” status after a successful conformity assessment.

-The conformity assessment for you as a trusted third party service provider is carried out in two steps: a review of documentation and an on-site audit to verify whether the documented security mechanisms have been implemented correctly.
-A more detailed description of the procedure and the applicable security requirements from legislation and relevant standards can be found in the associated certification programme.
-The conformity assessment is performed by SRC, the status is granted by the responsible supervisory body.
-In Germany these are the BSI (qualified certificates for website authentication) and the Federal Network Agency (all other services).
+The conformity assessment for you as a trust service provider is carried out in two steps: a review of the documentation and an on-site audit to verify whether the documented security mechanisms have been correctly implemented.
+A more detailed description of the procedure and the applicable security requirements from legislation and relevant standards can be found in the associated certification program.
+The conformity assessment is carried out by SRC, and the status is granted by the competent supervisory body.
+In Germany, these are the BSI (qualified certificates for websites) and the Federal Network Agency (all other services).

-SRC is accredited by the DAkkS as a conformity assessment body.
+SRC is accredited by DAkkS as a conformity assessment body.

-In order to carry out such an assessment, SRC, as the examining body, must also prove its expertise and independence in an accreditation procedure.
-National conformity assessment bodies are accredited by the Deutsche Akkreditierungsstelle (DAkkS).
+To carry out such an assessment, SRC, as the auditing body, must also demonstrate its expertise and independence in an accreditation procedure.
+National conformity assessment bodies are accredited by the German Accreditation Body (DAkkS).

-We are pleased to offer you the possibility to fall back on the expertise and experience of our independent security experts for the conformity assessment of your trusted service.
+We are happy to offer you the opportunity to draw on the expertise and experience of our independent security experts for the conformity assessment of your trust service.

 The trust services in detail…